eGellman89/Amber-Glass-Phosphor/README.md

 The embedded copies use theme-specific internal aliases.
 Their original copyright notices, project links, and SIL Open Font License information are available in [`licenses/fonts`](licenses/fonts/README.md).

-## Publishing checklist

-Before submitting the theme to the Obsidian Community directory:

-1. Add a 16:9 screenshot; Obsidian recommends 512 × 288 pixels.
-2. Commit `README.md`, `LICENSE`, `manifest.json`, `theme.css`, and the `licenses` directory to the repository root.
-3. Create a GitHub release tagged `1.0.0`.
-4. Attach `manifest.json` and `theme.css` to that release.
-5. Submit the repository through [Obsidian Community](https://community.obsidian.md/).

 ## License

-The theme's original CSS and documentation are released under the [MIT License](LICENSE).
+Amber Glass Phosphor is released under the [MIT License](LICENSE).

 The embedded fonts are separately licensed under the SIL Open Font License 1.1.
-The MIT License does not replace or alter the font licenses.
+See [`licenses/fonts`](licenses/fonts/README.md) for attribution and license details.